 The objective of the program is to equip students with advanced knowledge, skills, and expertise in teaching elementary education, specifically for grades K-6.
 The program aims to prepare students to integrate innovation, STEM, and artificial intelligence effectively into teaching practices and curriculum development.
-It strives to foster a deep understanding of educational theory and practice, enabling graduates to excel in diverse educational settings and meet the needs of all students, including those with exceptionalities.
+It strives to foster a deep understanding of educational theory and practice, enabling graduates to excel in various educational settings and meet the needs of all students, including those with exceptionalities.
 The specific program objectives are:

-- Provide students with in-depth understanding and advanced knowledge in the theory, practice, and methodologies of elementary education, focusing on grades K-6. - Prepare students to integrate innovative approaches, STEM (Science, Technology, Engineering, Mathematics) principles, and artificial intelligence into teaching practices and curriculum development. - Enhance students' pedagogical skills and strategies to effectively engage students, differentiate instruction, and meet the diverse learning needs of all elementary students, including those with exceptionalities.
+• Provide students with in-depth understanding and advanced knowledge in the theory, practice, and methodologies of elementary education, focusing on grades K-6.

+• Prepare students to integrate innovative approaches, STEM (Science, Technology, Engineering, Mathematics) principles, and artificial intelligence into teaching practices and curriculum development.

+• Enhance students' pedagogical skills and strategies to effectively engage students, differentiate instruction, and meet the varied learning needs of all elementary students, including those with exceptionalities.
-Master of Science in Elementary Education

-- Foster a culture of professional growth, collaboration, and reflective practice among students, enabling them to develop teaching skills and contribute positively to educational communities. - Provide opportunities for students to pursue or advance toward state certification or licensure required for teaching in elementary education, ensuring compliance with educational standards and legal requirements. - Emphasize ethical considerations, cultural responsiveness, and inclusive educational practices, equipping students to create safe, supportive, and equitable learning environments for all students.
+• Foster a culture of professional growth, collaboration, and reflective practice among students, enabling them to develop teaching skills and contribute positively to educational communities.

+• Provide opportunities for students to pursue or advance toward state certification or licensure required for teaching in elementary education, ensuring compliance with educational standards and legal requirements.

+• Emphasize ethical considerations, and immersive educational practices, equipping students to create safe, supportive, and equitable learning environments for all students.

-- Apply advanced pedagogical techniques and strategies specifically tailored to elementary education, creating inclusive and stimulating learning environments. - Integrate innovation, STEM concepts, and artificial intelligence into curriculum design and teaching practices to enrich student learning and engagement. - Utilize evidence-based practices and current educational research to develop and implement effective teaching and assessment methods that cater to diverse student needs. - Demonstrate effective collaboration with colleagues, families, and community stakeholders to foster student learning and development. - Engage in reflective practice to continuously evaluate and enhance their teaching methods, demonstrating a commitment to ongoing professional growth. - Understand educational policies, ethical standards, and legal considerations relevant to elementary education, ensuring compliance and promoting a safe and supportive learning environment.
+• Apply advanced pedagogical techniques and strategies specifically tailored to elementary education, creating an immersive stimulating learning environment.

+• Integrate innovation, STEM concepts, and artificial intelligence into curriculum design and teaching practices to enrich student learning and engagement.

+• Utilize evidence-based practices and current educational research to develop and implement effective teaching and assessment methods that cater to broad-ranging student needs.

+• Demonstrate effective collaboration with colleagues, families, and community stakeholders to foster student learning and development.

+• Engage in reflective practice to continuously evaluate and enhance their teaching methods, demonstrating a commitment to ongoing professional growth.

+• Understand educational policies, ethical standards, and legal considerations relevant to elementary education, ensuring compliance and promoting a safe and supportive learning environment.